S1002/Presence-of-covid-19-prediction-using-CNN/README.md

 #Follow the steps below

-Download the dataset from kaggle
+Download the dataset from kaggle.

 pip install -r requirements.txt

-run the covid19.ip
+run the covid19.ipynb jupyter notebook.